 – F-net, the broadband seismograph network maintained by the National Research Institute for Earth Science and Disaster Resilience.

 – VLF/ LF, ULF and GPS transmitter signals.

 There are several earthquake precursory signals.
 EAL/IS chose F-net, VLF/LF, ULF and GPS data to research and analyze for predicting short-term earthquakes.
 We have been successfully forecasting earthquakes from 2010.
 See our outstanding record of on target forecasts.

-By investing in EAL/IS’s observation system, many countries facing threat from earthquakes can implement disaster risk reduction.
+By investing in EAL/IS’s observation system, many countries facing threat from earthquakes can implement disaster crisis management and growth strategy.
 Please contact us for details regarding our monitoring system.